-In public spaces and buildings such as schools and offices, the World Health Organization (WHO) recommends increased ventilation through natural (e.g. opening windows) or mechanical (e.g. HVAC systems that introduce outdoor air) means, preferably without systems that recirculate the air.
+In spaces and buildings such as homes, schools and offices, the World Health Organization (WHO) recommends increased ventilation through natural (e.g. opening windows) or mechanical (e.g. HVAC systems that introduce outdoor air) means, preferably without systems that recirculate the air.

-Air conditioning and industrial ventilation systems in public spaces and buildings should be inspected, maintained, and cleaned regularly to ensure systems are working properly to prevent spreading the virus.
+Air conditioning and industrial ventilation systems in public spaces and buildings should be inspected, maintained, and cleaned regularly to ensure systems are working properly

-Beware of claims that are based on before and after comparisons and when people don’t say what a treatment was compared to.
+Beware of claims that are based on before and after comparisons, and when people don’t say what atreatment was compared to.
 Remember: Ask what the treatment was compared to and whether it was a fair comparison.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Cookie settingsAcceptRead More